ktsu-dev/ByteSizeDotnet/project-16-native-wrapper/README.md

 ## Building on Previous Projects

-This project completes Phase 4 by integrating system-level programming:
+This project integrates system-level programming with previous concepts:

-- **Projects 1-12**: All foundational skills in native interop context
+- **Projects 1-12**: All foundational skills applied in native interop context
 - **Project 13**: Reflection for dynamic native library discovery
 - **Project 14**: Expression trees for optimized marshaling
 - **Project 15**: Memory management for native data